Reconstructing the star formation rate for compact binary populations with the Einstein telescope

 which is discrete in the index $b$ and continuous in $z$.
 The probability distribution can be obtained by normalisation.
-We construct the mock populations using different SFRs, as mentioned earlier.
-To generate a mock population we sample random binaries from the distribution given by Equation (\ref{probzi}) and to each compact binary system drawn in this manner we assign random values to the four angles: the right ascension $\alpha$, the angle of declination $\delta$, the polarisation angle $\psi,$ and the inclination angle $\iota$ of the binary with respect to the direction of observation.
-The values of $\cos\delta, \alpha/ \pi$, $\cos \iota$ and $\psi/ \pi$, are chosen to be uncorrelated and distributed uniformly over the range $[-1,1]$.
+We construct the mock populations using different SFRs, as mentioned above.
+To generate a mock population, we sample random binaries from the distribution given by Equation (\ref{probzi}) and to each compact binary system drawn in this manner we assign random values to the four angles: the right ascension $\alpha$, the angle of declination $\delta$, the polarisation angle $\psi,$ and the inclination angle $\iota$ of the binary with respect to the direction of observation.
+The values of $\cos\delta, \alpha/ \pi$, $\cos \iota,$ and $\psi/ \pi$ are chosen to be uncorrelated and distributed uniformly over the range $[-1,1]$.
 In the following section, we describe the method to estimate the parameters of merging compact binaries detected with ET as a single instrument.